timothyb0912/blog/_posts/2022-09-30-Missing-Conversations.md

 At their core, what do such missing conversations involve?
-As posited in Internal Family Systems, we consider our mind to have multiple parts and as corollary---multiple sets of opinions.
+As posited in Internal Family Systems, we consider the mind to have multiple parts and as corollary---multiple sets of opinions.
 When we are confused,
 we have conflicting opinions
-that reflect conflicting parts of mind.
+that reflect our conflicting parts of mind.
 One part of us may hold a specific mental model of the world, yet another part of us recognizes this mental model's incorrect predictions.